 The concept of “neighborhood boundaries” is a bit arbitrary.
 The boundaries were emphasized by Seattle’s Department of Neighborhoods when it was formed in the 1980s, to help give a sense of identity and involvement in local issues.

 The boundaries of the Wedgwood neighborhood are NE 75th to 95th Streets, 25th to 45th Avenues NE, and west to Lake City Way between NE 85th to 95th Streets.
 Here’s a link to the City of Seattle neighborhood map (misspelled Wedgewood!)

-Wedgwood’s neighbors to the south are Bryant, Ravenna and View Ridge.
-To the north is Meadowbrook and Lake City, and to the east is Matthews Beach and Sand Point.
+Wedgwood’s neighbors to the south are Bryant, Hawthorne Hills, Ravenna and View Ridge.
+To the north is Meadowbrook and Lake City.
+Wedgwood’s eastern border is with the Sand Point Country Club and Inverness, located on the ridge above Lake Washington.
+Farther east is LaVilla, Matthews Beach and Sand Point.

 Like many other northeast Seattle neighborhoods, Wedgwood acquired a name which was first associated with a real estate development, and then the name gradually became attached to the whole neighborhood.

 In 1941 Albert Balch started with one section of land and named it the Wedgwood plat.
 Balch then acquired more nearby tracts of land and built more houses on both sides of 35th Ave NE, with variations on the Wedgwood name such as Wedgwood Park.